- Iron deficiency

 - Chronic diseases such as cancer

-- Being an immunosuppressed person living, for example, with HIV
+- Being an immunosuppressed person living with, for example, HIV

-- Intestinal alterations and disorders
+- Intestinal disorders and alterations

 - Sudden loss of a lot of blood